 Conclusion

 The question of why bad things happen to good people may never have a single simple answer.
+Some experiences remain difficult to understand while we are living through them.

 Suggested reading